 COMPILED BY Carol Henckel

-Summer is upon us and that can bring unusual weather and sudden changes in weather temperatures, wind and water mean everyone needs to be vigilant when being outside.
-Outdoor enthusiasts including fishermen need to pay attention to these changes.
+Winter is here and that can bring unusual weather and sudden changes in weather temperatures, wind and water which means everyone needs to be vigilant when being outside.
+Outdoor enthusiasts, including fishermen need to pay attention to these changes.
 Surprise storms of snow and dangerous fire can happen quickly, so fishermen or fisherwomen need to keep in touch with the weather service and let others know where they are for safety sake when out and about.
 Enjoy yourself but remember alcohol alters your judgment.
 So, use it sparingly while enjoying the outdoors.
 Keep an eye on the weather as conditions can come in with fierce strength.
 This report is compiled on Monday and Tuesday and reflects conditions and results of fishing from the past week.
 If you wish other information feel free to contact most parties for current daily information.
 Good luck fishing from the Montana Outdoor Radio Crew.

 Tongue River Reservoir Raymond /Spencer/ Greg